 So what ATS software?

-ATS stands for Application Tracking System and is a software used by majority of the companies to simplify the hiring process and filter resumes based on the skills and experience sections.
+ATS stands for Application Tracking System and is a software used by majority of the companies to simplify the hiring process and filter resumes based on the experience and skills section.

 Some of the basic laboratory skills (ATS-friendly) to mention in your lab assistant resume is mentioned in the following infographic.